 Geology (BS) - Quantitative Geoscience 259E: This concentration is for students who are interested in the mathematical and computational side of geology.
 This track provides graduates with the technical skills that they need to succeed at the graduate level, especially for those interested in the fields of hydrology, hydrogeology, structural geology, engineering geology, environmental geology and geophysics.

 Geology (BS) - Earth/Environmental Science Secondary Education 259F: Earth Science is taught in all North Carolina public schools at the secondary level.
 A concentration in secondary education prepares graduates for public school teaching.
-Graduates are Highly Qualified as defined by the regulations set forth by the federal government and No Child Left Behind.
+Graduates are Highly Qualified as defined by the regulations set forth by the federal government.
 Upon graduation, students with this degree qualify for double licensure in Earth Science and Comprehensive Science in the state of NC.

 Requirements for graduating with a degree in the Geosciences from Appalachian